 I'm so glad you got here!

-A few of my recent books:
+Just a few of my books:

 Smath’s busy, impish illustrations—in watercolor accented with pen-and-ink—are a good match for Weiss’s substantial narrative, told mostly in dialogue.
 There are chuckles on every page—and readers won’t need to know Shakespeare to enjoy this yarn. ---Kirkus Reviews